Visiting Castel Sant'Angelo in Rome, Italy

 The name Castel Sant’Angleo also has an interesting story to it and actually came from a vision that Pope Gregory I had in 590 AD of an angel (Saint Michael) that appeared above the castle and supposedly saved the city from the plague.
 The statue of Archangel Saint Michael shows him sheathing his sword in a sign that the end of the plague was at hand.

 Visiting the Museum

-There are a number of interesting exhibits for viewing in the castle including a variety of medieval military weapons on display in the courtyards.
-A number of the castle’s 58 rooms have exhibits showing Renaissance era paintings, sculptures, pottery, and various antique artifacts.
+There are several interesting exhibits for viewing in the castle including a variety of medieval military weapons on display in the courtyards.
+A number of the castle’s 58 rooms have exhibits showing Renaissance-era paintings, sculptures, pottery, and various antique artifacts.
 Rooms that were once used as the papal apartment are also on display.
-Most of the artwork in the castle is from the collections of Mario Menotti and Contini Bonacossi whose families donated a number of antique paintings and furnishings to the museum in the early 1900s when the museum was first established (1925).
+Most of the artwork in the castle is from the collections of Mario Menotti and Contini Bonacossi whose families donated many of the antique paintings and furnishings to the museum in the early 1900s when the museum was first established (1925).